-The focus of this report is on the role of energy values in the development of optimum (i.e., cost-effective) energy conservation standards for buildings.
-It is expected that the value of energy used in the standards development process will influence the energy consumption allowed under such an optimum standard.
-This study assesses the effect on the conservation standard of using "adjusted" values rather than actual market prices for energy.
-The purpose of the adjustment is to ensure that the energy values on which the standard is based accurately reflect the true social values of the energy resources to be used in the building.
-In developing an optimum standard, the social values of energy can be represented by applying a system of multiplicative factors called "Resource Impact Factors" (RIF's) to the actual prices paid for energy.
+The focus of this report is on the role of energy prices in the development of optimum (i.e., cost-effective) energy conservation standards for buildings.
+It is expected that the level of energy prices will influence the amount of energy allowed under such an optimum standard.
+This study assesses the effect on the conservation standard of using "adjusted" prices rather than actual market prices for energy.
+The method of adjustment would be to employ indices being developed by the Federal Energy Administration (FEA).
+These indices are called "Resource Impact Factors" (RIF's) and are intended to reflect the true social value of energy resources.

-This report compares an energy conservation standard developed using actual market prices of energy with one developed using social values of energy.
+This report compares an energy conservation standard developed using actual market prices of energy with one developed using adjusted social prices of energy.
 Thus, a standard that is optimum in private profitability terms is compared with one that is optimum from a social perspective.
 The comparison is made in terms of two implications of the standards: (1) the relative amounts of energy saved, and (2) the relative economic efficiencies of the standards.

 In addition, the report will discuss the manner in which RIF's should be specified in order to be useful in the development of optimum energy conservation standards for buildings.
-Moreover, there will be some discussion of the need for RIF's and of the various factors which will require quantification before usable RIF's can be developed.
+Moreover, there will be some discussion of the need for RIF's and of the various factors which will require quantification before usable RIF's are developed by FEA.

 These factors are the main causes for the failure of actual market prices to reflect the true social values of energy resources.